radi0sus/orca_ir/README.md

 ## Quick start
  Start the script with:
 `python3 orca-ir.py filename`
-it will save a plot as PNG bitmap:
+it will save the plot as PNG bitmap:
 `filename-ir.png`